-- Administrator access to Vault. - Carefully, choose a unique path name as the backend path that follows the naming convention since it cannot be changed later.
+- A valid Red Hat OpenShift Data Foundation Advanced subscription.
+For more information, see the knowledgebase article on OpenShift Data Foundation subscriptions. - Carefully, select a unique path name as the backend path that follows the naming convention since you cannot change it later.

-Enable the Key/Value (KV) backend path in Vault.
-For Vault KV secret engine API, version 1:
+1. Enable the Key/Value (KV) backend path in the vault.
+For vault KV secret engine API, version 1: